-The Assembly, or the Sobrania, is the only chamber of Parliament and comprises 123 members.
+The Assembly, or the Sobrania, is the only chamber of parliament and comprises 123 members.
 The Assembly members are elected by proportional representation for a four-year term in office.
-In general elections, Macedonia is divided into six constituencies electing 20 MP’s each.
+In general elections, Macedonia is divided into six constituencies electing 120 MPs each.
 3 seats are elected by representatives of the Macedonian citizens living abroad: 1 from Europe, 1 from North America, and 1 from Asia and Australia.

 Pressure on June 2016 elections

-The situation escalated in May when audio tapes were published in which Nikola Gruevski, interior affairs minister Gordana Jankuloska, the chief of intelligence and other officials can be heard discussing how to ‘cover up’ the killing of a man during protests in 2011, in order to prevent governmental responsibility.
-During protests that followed the 2011 general elections, a 22 year old man, Martin Neskovski , was beaten to death by a police officer.
-According to eyewitnesses he was killed due to excessive police violence, which stirred huge demonstrations among Macedonians during the following days.
-Initially governmental sources denied that Spasov was on duty that day and issued that the government could thus not be held responsible for the murder.
-According to the wiretapped conversations however, the Prime minister’s chief of security, Dejan Mitrevski Urko, contacted Spasov on that night, which according to the opposition showed that the government could be held responsible.
+The situation escalated in May, when audio tapes were published in which Nikola Gruevski, Interior Affairs Minister, Gordana Jankuloska, the Chief of Intelligence, and other officials can be heard discussing how to ‘cover up’ the killing of a man during protests in 2011, in order to prevent governmental responsibility.
+During protests that followed the 2011 general elections, a 22-year old man, Martin Neskovski, was beaten to death by a police officer.
+According to eyewitnesses, he was killed due to excessive police violence, which stirred huge demonstrations among Macedonians during the following days.
+Initially governmental sources denied that Spasov was on duty that day, and issued a statement that the government could thus not be held responsible for the murder.
+According to the wiretapped conversations however, the Prime Minister’s Chief of Security, Dejan Mitrevski Urko, contacted Spasov on that night, which according to the opposition showed that the government could be held responsible.

 Political crisis December 2012 – March 2013

-After this event the SDSM,, decided to boycott the parliament sessions, which ultimately lasted for more than two months, and threatened to derail local elections that were supposed to be held on the 24th of March 2013.
+After this event, the SDSM decided to boycott the parliament sessions, which ultimately lasted for more than two months, and threatened to derail local elections that were supposed to be held on 24 March 2013.
 The SDSM stated that it would renounce the boycott only when the local elections were held together with an early national election.

 These events have triggered a succession of demonstrations in Macedonia.
-On February 19th a former leader of the now-disbanded ethnic Albanian separatist armed group was chosen to become the new Minister of Defence.
+On 19 February a former leader of the now disbanded ethnic Albanian separatist armed group, was chosen to become the new Minister of Defence.
 In a reaction to this appointment, clashes took place in Skopje against ethnic Albanians of Macedonia, which was followed days later by a violent demonstration of ethnic Albanians.

-The political crisis was resolved at the beginning of March, after a mediation effort by European Commission’s Enlargement Commissioner, Štefan Füle, and European Parliament rapporteur for Macedonia, Richard Howitt.
-The SDSM agreed on the 1st of March to return to parliament and to run in the local elections.
-These elections were held on March 25th and April 7th.
+The political crisis was resolved at the beginning of March, after a mediation effort by EU Enlargement Commissioner, Štefan Füle, and European Parliament Rapporteur for Macedonia, Richard Howitt.
+The SDSM agreed on 1 March to return to parliament and to run in the local elections.
+These elections were held on 25 March and 7 April.
 Victory was declared by Macedonia’s ruling VMRO-DPMNE, under the lead of Nikola Gruevski.